 Now scan your home folder again with the same command as above, you should receive notice of one infected file at the end summary after the scan is completed.
 When you’ve confirmed that ClamAV finds the test file correctly, use the command below to scan it again and remove the infected file once found.

 sudo clamscan --infected --remove --recursive /home

 Be careful when using the –remove parameter.
-First, run a broader scan without it, and then more localized scan when removing files or remove them manually.
+First, run a broader scan without it, and then a more localized scan when removing files or removing them manually.

 To perform a complete scan of your cloud server, use this command

 The scan goes through each directory in your system root recursively, but skips /sys just to avoid unnecessary warning printouts, as the virtual file system consists of some unreadable files, which could not contain viruses anyway.